trueheart78/trueheart78.com/resume.md

 #### Software Developer

-* Helped introduce a JSON Web Token authorization process for client-side users of the app.
-* Handled the upgrade process for multiple applications through different Rails and Ruby versions.
+* Handled the upgrade process for multiple applications through many Ruby and Rails versions.
-* Worked closely with both devs and ops to standardize interactions with our Docker-based apps.
+* Worked with developers and operations to standardize interactions in our migration to recently dockerized applications.
+* Helped introduce a JSON Web Token (JWT) authorization process for our users.
+* Built and maintained microservice-based, RESTful APIs.

 ### :envelope: Vya (2007 to 2015)

 #### Senior Software Developer (2010 to 2015)

-* Migrated the marketing portal codebase to run on both Windows Server 2008 and CentOS.
+* Coached external teams in building modules to incorporate into the marketing portal.
+* Worked with clients to create single sign-on processes for users originating in their systems.
+* Wrote, instituted and tested a comprehensive web application disaster recovery plan.
 * Managed the MySQL database back-end, tuning performance settings and optimizing queries.
 * Introduced full support for the MVC development pattern in a custom PHP framework.
+* Migrated the marketing portal codebase to run on both Windows Server 2008 and CentOS.

 #### Internet Application Developer (2007 to 2010)